 TNC's Village Halloween Ball, an explosive fall tradition, is always held on the actual night of Halloween and celebrates the creative fertility of the season.
 Since its beginning in 1976, it has been a point of origin for many of the City's most original entertainers.
 Six full-length plays have grown out of playlets written for the fest and it is probable that the theatrical movement in Performance Art began there.
 It has been a launching pad for such formative artists as Paul Zaloom, Alice Farley, Bloolips, The Red Mole, Penny Arcade, Basil Twist and Alien Comic Tom Murrin.
 Each year, many acts, skits, sketches, and skadoodles go on to become the basis of larger theater works.
 It is also interesting to note that TNC originated the Village Halloween Parade as part of its annual Halloween Ball.
 The procession wound its way through the Village from TNC's second home at the corner of Jane and West Streets to Washington Square Park.
 Ordinarily the observance takes up every available inch (both floors) of TNC's multi-theater complex at 155 First Avenue (the former First Avenue Retail Market building) and adjoining outdoor spaces.

 TNC has adapted all its major events to live streaming since the pandemic forced New York's legitimate theaters to close to audiences.
-TNC live streamed its Lower East Side Festival of the Arts on Memorial Day weekend and is presently live streaming its 2020 Street Theater musical, "Liberty or Just Us: a City Park Story," on Saturdays and Sundays at 2:00 PM through September 13.
+TNC live streamed its Lower East Side Festival of the Arts on Memorial Day weekend and more recently live streamed its 2020 Street Theater musical, "Liberty or Just Us: a City Park Story," from August 1 to September 13.
 Live readings of new plays are live streamed every Thursday at 7:00 PM.

 # # #